 PDF Version

-MALVERN, Pa., June 21, 2024 (GLOBE NEWSWIRE) — Ocugen, Inc. (Ocugen or the Company) (NASDAQ: OCGN), a biotechnology company focused on discovering, developing, and commercializing novel gene and cell therapies and vaccines, today announced that the Data and Safety Monitoring Board (DSMB) for the OCU410ST GARDian clinical trial recently convened and approved to proceed with dosing the high dose of OCU410ST in the dose-escalation phase of the study.
-OCU410ST (AAV5-hRORA) is a modifier gene therapy candidate being developed for Stargardt disease.
-Stargardt disease affects approximately 100,000 people in the U.S. and Europe combined.
+MALVERN, Pa., Oct.
+22, 2024 (GLOBE NEWSWIRE) — Ocugen, Inc. (Ocugen or the Company) (NASDAQ: OCGN), a biotechnology company focused on discovering, developing, and commercializing novel gene and cell therapies, biologics, and vaccines, today announced that the Data and Safety Monitoring Board (DSMB) for the OCU410ST GARDian clinical trial recently convened and approved enrollment for the second phase of the Phase 1/2 clinical trial.
+OCU410ST (AAV5-hRORA) is a novel modifier gene therapy candidate being developed for Stargardt disease.

 About Stargardt Disease